vivavv/vivavv/README.md

 <img src="images/capoo-work.gif" width="250" height="190" align="right" alt="capoo-work-gif"/>

 - 👩🏻‍💻 I’m currently working with Javascript and Vue.js!
-- 🚀 I’m currently learning some Python and Back-end Development
+- 🚀 I’m currently learning more about design and animations
-- 💬 You can ask me about anything
+- 🔎 I want to learn more about Python and Back-end development
+- ⭐️ I really love colors!
 - 🎶 I'm a music enthusiast!
 Love to create playlists and discover new music :)
+- 💬 You can ask me about anything

 <br />
 <!-- Languages and Tools -->